Regulatory Framework for ECPAs

-- Revisions in the project plans or proposals made by, or agreed to by the applicant before a proposed mitigated negative declaration and initial study are released for public review would avoid the effects or mitigate the effects to a point where clearly no significant effects would occur, and
+- Revisions in the project plans or proposals made by or agreed to by the applicant before a proposed mitigated negative declaration and initial study are released for public review would avoid the effects or mitigate the effects to a point where clearly no significant effects would occur

 There is a 20-30 day public comment period required as part of the process.
 A 30-day review period is required if the project involves the jurisdiction of a state agency.

 CEQA documents requiring a formal public review period require a formal response to comments document, which is included as part of the overall approval package.
 For Negative Declaration or Mitigated Negative Declaration, the responses are more informal and included as part of the overall application approval package.
-For EIRs the response to comments are contained within the Final EIR.
+For EIRs, the response to comments is contained within the Final EIR.